Pontryagin maximum principle for the deterministic mean field type optimal control problem via the Lagrangian approach: Preliminaries

 In the paper, we consider the case where the set of instantaneous controls $U$ is a closed subset of some normed space.
-Generally, the set $U$ can be unbounded (see assumption~\ref{assumption:Uclosed} below).
-Thus, it is reasonable to assume that the agents use the controls with the finite $L^p$-norm.
-Therefore, within the Lagrangian approach, the function assigning to the agent's label his/her control is chosen from the set We use the usual $L^p$-norm on $\mathcal{U}^p$:
+Generally, the set $U$ can be unbounded while the payoff can grow superlinearly (see assumptions~\ref{assumption:Uclosed},~\ref{assumption:sublinear} below).
+Thus, it is reasonable to assume that the agents use controls with finite $L^p$-norm.
+Therefore, within the Lagrangian approach, the function assigning to the agent's label and time instant a control is chosen from the set Recall that the norm of an element $u\in\mathcal{U}^p$ is given by the formula:

-Throughout the paper, we try to follow the convention of the probability theory and tend to omit the dependence on $\omega$ when no confusion arise.